 MICHAEL MARRIOTT BSc (Hons)

-An advocate of practical gardening techniques and organic methods for rose gardeners, he is regularly called upon to conduct workshops, give lectures and write articles for audiences and publications of varying levels of expertise in many different countries.
+An advocate of practical gardening techniques and organic methods for rose gardeners, he is regularly called upon to conduct workshops, give lectures and write articles for publications of varying levels of expertise in many different countries.